 Norman Studios was notable for its early inclusion of African American actors.
-For that and other reasons, there is a strong interest in restoring the studio as a research and learning centre.
+For that and other reasons, there is a strong interest in restoring the studio as a research and learning center.
 It currently operates as a nonprofit with an eye to re-establishing its legacy as a silent film studio.

 21. Ocala National Forest

-For a bit of water-based recreation, try the Ocala national forest, which is a sand pine scrub forest.
+For a bit of water-based recreation, try the Ocala National Forest, which is a sand pine scrub forest.
 Within, there are lakes and ponds to explore — Lake George is one of the most popular — as well as trails and springs.